matt-heindel-gl/interview-express/README.md

-# REST API Interview Challenge
+# To-Do List REST API

-A minimal Express REST API for coding interviews.
-This project serves as a starting point for candidates to demonstrate their skills by extending the API functionality.
+A lightweight Express REST API for managing a to-do list.
+This application provides a simple interface to create, read, update, and delete to-do items.

 ## Getting Started